 Under the 2021 Stock Purchase Plan, participants are offered, on the first day of the offering period, the option to purchase shares of Common Stock at a discount on the last day of the offering period.
 The offering period shall be for a period of three months, and the first offering period began during the first quarter of 2022.
 The 2021 Stock Purchase Plan provides eligible employees the opportunity to purchase shares of the Company's Common Stock on a quarterly basis through payroll deductions at a price equal to 95% of the lesser of the fair value on the first and last trading day of each quarter.
-The compensation expense for the year ended December 31, 2022 was immaterial and is included in stock-based compensation expense.

-16. Employee Benefit Plans
+15. Employee Benefit Plans

 The Company sponsors a 401(k) defined contribution savings plan that covers substantially all of its eligible employees.
 Under the plan, the Company contributes safe-harbor matching contributions to eligible plan participants on an annual basis.
 The Company may also contribute additional discretionary amounts to plan participants.
-The Company's contributions to the plan were \$1.7 million, \$1.2 million and \$1.3 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company's contributions to the plan were \$2.0 million, \$1.7 million and \$1.2 million for the years ended December 31, 2023, 2022 and 2021, respectively.